SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Experimental Evaluation

-\para{Efficiency comparison} In Figure~\ref{fig:efficiency}, we see how \method{} compares with state-of-the-art matching methods in terms of efficiency (i.e. total execution time of each method's pipeline) measured in minutes and shown in log scale.
-First and foremost, we observe that \method{} is considerably cheaper than any of the traditional matching methods; indeed, it is 1 (against COMA) to 2 (against Distribution-based and EmbDI) orders of magnitude faster. \method's runtime is dominated by the computation of profiles (roughly $98\%$ of total execution), hence in the case where these are pre-computed our method can give results in a small fraction of the time shown in the figure.
-Moreover, we verify that applying matching with the state-of-the-art methods, in this scale, might be unaffordable, since it requires access to a lot of resources; in real-world scenarios where multiple data silos of variable sizes need to be federated this can be prohibitively expensive.
-Interestingly enough, training local embeddings (EmbDI) can be considerably inefficient due to the cost of training data construction (i.e., graph construction, random walk computation).
-On the other side, calculating distribution similarity among columns is computationally heavy, while COMA's syntactic-based matching can be slow due to computations of various measures among instance sets of columns (e.g. TF-IDF).
+\para{Efficiency comparison} In \autoref{tab:efficiency}, we see how \method{} compares with the other method in terms of efficiency measured in minutes.
+The total execution time for \method{} and the MLP baseline refers to the sum of dataset profiling, training and inference times.

-\fbox{ \parbox{.99\columnwidth}{ \para{Summary} \method{} is at least as effective as state-of-the-art schema matching methods.
-This is because its effectiveness does not depend on assumptions about the format of values in the different data silos (like traditional matching methods), since it leverages the knowledge that already exists in each of them.
-At the same time, \method{} is significantly more efficient (20x to 1000x faster) than traditional matching methods, as it avoids computations among all datasets of different silos.
-Finally, it is important to stress that in the silo matching scenario, \method{} is \textit{the only applicable method}, as it can match without having access to all datasets at the same time -- \method{}'s models can be trained incrementally. } }
+First, we observe that \method{} is considerably cheaper than the state-of-the-art traditional matching method COMA.
+Specifically, \method{} is more than two orders of magnitude faster. \method's runtime is dominated by the computation of profiles (roughly $80\%$ of total execution), hence in the case where these are pre-computed our method can give results in a small fraction of the time shown in the table.
+Additionally, we verify that employing state-of-the-art schema matching methods, in this scale, might be infeasible: in real-world scenarios where datasets of multiple data silos with variable sizes need to be matched this can be prohibitively expensive.
+Specifically, COMA's syntactic similarity-based matching can be slow due to computations of various measures among instance sets of columns (e.g. TF-IDF), especially in the case where there are a lot of text values.